RMKEC111722203119/GenAI/AI_EYE/readme.md

-# Viki AI Vision Module
+# Viki AI Vision

-Viki AI Vision is an advanced Python module designed to provide AI-powered insights into live video feeds.
-By leveraging state-of-the-art machine learning algorithms, it analyzes and describes video content in real-time, making it perfect for a wide range of applications including security, education, and interactive systems.
+VikiAIVision is an advanced Python module designed to provide AI-powered insights into live video feeds.
+By leveraging state-of-the-art genAI  algorithms, it analyzes and describes video content in real-time, making it perfect for a wide range of applications.

 ## Key Features